85%-90% of students at California Western borrow funds to help meet academic costs. Student loans can be an

 In general, students must be enrolled half-time or more in units that count towards a degree objective in order to

 Types of Loans

-- Federal Direct Stafford Loan: Unsubsidized Stafford Loans for graduate students have a fixed interest rate of 6.6% (for loans made between July 1, 2018 and June 30, 2019) and can provide up to $20,500 per academic year.
+- Federal Direct Unsubsized Loan: Direct Unsubsidized Loans for graduate students have a fixed interest rate of 4.3% (for loans

-- Federal Direct Graduate PLUS Loan: Graduate PLUS loans have a fixed interest rate of 7.6% (for loans made between July 1, 2018 and June 30, 2019) and can provide up to the student's cost of attendance minus other aid.
+- Federal Direct Graduate PLUS Loan: Graduate PLUS loans have a fixed interest rate of 5.3% (for loans made between July 1, 2020 and June

-Federal Consolidation Loan: Consolidation Loans can reduce your monthly payment, combine your federal loans together, or move your loans
+- Federal Consolidation Loan: After graduation, Consolidation Loans can reduce your monthly payment, combine your federal loans together, or move your loans